 An applicant for membership of the Credit Union may be admitted to membership only when:

-He/she fulfills the criteria for membership;
+They fulfill the criteria for membership;

-He/she has provided sufficient evidence to prove his/her identity (and proof of incorporation if a corporate body) and address, as required to comply with all relevant laws and Regulations established in respect of money laundering prevention;
+They have provided sufficient evidence to prove their identity (and proof of incorporation if a corporate body) and address, as required to comply with all relevant laws and Regulations established in respect of money laundering prevention;

-He/she has paid an annual membership subscription of an amount specified by the Board of Directors from time to time and agreed by the Members at the Annual General Meeting.
+They have paid an annual membership subscription of an amount specified by the Board of Directors from time to time and agreed by the Members at the Annual General Meeting.
 The amount shall not exceed £5.

-He/she holds and has paid for a £1 ‘non-refundable share’ in the Credit Union.
+They hold and have paid for a £1 ‘non-refundable share’ in the Credit Union.

 The non-refundable share shall be held in a specially designated reserve until such times as the membership of that Member ceases to exist, for whatever reason, at which time the non-refundable share will be transferred out of the reserve and applied to the social goal(s) as specified at Rule 6 above.
 The Board of Directors may amend the number of £1 non-refundable shares that a member requires to hold.